 \subsubsection{Computational Cost}

-Finally, we assess the computational overhead introduced by VeRPO.
-As detailed in Section \ref{method}, VeRPO is built upon the efficient group-based RL framework, inheriting an identical core architecture with GRPO, including grouped rollout sampling, computation of old log-probabilities, and clipped actor policy updates.
+We assess the computational overhead introduced by VeRPO.
+As detailed in Section~\ref{method}, VeRPO follows the same group-based RL pipeline of GRPO, inheriting an identical grouped rollout sampling, computation of old log-probabilities, and clipped actor policy updates.
 Both pipelines eliminate the need for auxiliary critic or reward models by relying solely on execution feedback to compute rewards and advantages, thus sharing identical GPU memory consumption and LLM rollout overheads.

-The only additional computational burden in VeRPO is the turn-level advantage estimation pipeline, which encapsulates the synthesis of turn-level dense rewards.
-To quantify its impact, we present a fine-grained breakdown of the training time per iteration.
-As observed in Figure \ref{fig:experiments2}, the additional overhead for computing $A^{turn}$ is negligible relative to the dominant costs of rollout and policy update, introducing only 0.10s per iteration and accounting for < 0.02\% of the total training time.
-These results demonstrate that VeRPO achieves dense and superior supervision with virtually zero marginal computational cost, effectively defying the conventional trade-off between reward granularity and computational efficiency.
+The only additional computation is the density-calibrated turn-level reward and advantage estimation.
+Fig.~\ref{fig:experiments2} provides a per-iteration time breakdown.
+Computing $A^{turn}$ adds only 0.10s per iteration, accounting for less than 0.02\% of total training time, while rollout and policy updates dominate the cost.
+These results demonstrate that VeRPO achieves dense and effective supervision with virtually zero marginal computational cost, effectively defying the conventional trade-off between reward granularity and computational efficiency.